 Obviously, grace is given for sickness, vacation, work conflicts, and other special events…but not much more!
-We have found that this commitment is the key to strong relationships and healthy groups.
+We have found that this commitment is the key to strong relationships, consistent growth and healthy groups.

 Life Groups are for adults only (Exceptions are made for nursing newborns up to six months).
 We leave it up to each family to work out their own childcare.
 Sometimes it works best for families to share a sitter or to swap childcare with another family whose group meets on a different evening or time.

-Church wide sign ups begin at the start of each new session (in September, January, and March).
+Church-wide sign ups begin at the start of each new session (in September, January, and March).
 You can also sign up before or after any weekend worship service or by calling the church office.
 Our pastors and staff will be happy to help you find just the right group for you.
 Those who are new to the church (start attending in the middle of a session) can sign up and join any group that has openings without waiting for the start of a new session.

 Typically, Life Groups meet on various days and nights of the week in homes throughout the community.
 A few of them actually meet at the church building.
 Activity Groups may not meet in a home but in a location that corresponds to the activity.
 (For example, a hiking group will meet on the hiking trail.)